 Dubbed Hiruste Hippo, Ubuntu 21.04 introduces numerous new features and improvements, such as a newer kernel (Linux 5.11), the Wayland session enabled by default, GNOME 40 apps, and updated internals to some of the most recent GNU/Linux technologies.

 This means that if you’re running Ubuntu 20.10 (Groovy Gorilla), which just like Ubuntu 21.04 is supported for only nine months, until June 2021, it’s a very good idea to upgrade your computer as soon as possible.
-To do that, you must ensure that your system is up to date by installing all available update using the Ubuntu Updater utility.
+To do that, you must ensure that your system is up to date by installing all available updates using the Ubuntu Updater utility.

 After you’ve installed all the available updates, open the Terminal app or press the